 Seriously, of what value is it to remonstrate with them for what has already happened?
 That part of the movie us over!
 Parenting consciously guides us to recognize and remember that we create what is to come with our being present.
 And in so doing we effortlessly use conscious speech.

-So now, let me share with you some goodies that have assisted us in creating a playful, lighthearted, uplifted environment to hang out in.
+Below, I share with you some goodies that have assisted us in creating a playful, lighthearted, uplifted environment to hang out in.

 Every morning after asking that I be consciously connected with Higher Wisdom, I use the following prayer for myself and each of my children: Daily prayer for you and your child.